sundeepk2/CompactCalendarView/README.md

 <img src="https://github.com/SundeepK/CompactCalendarView/blob/master/images/compact-calendar-view-example-multi-events.png" width="500">

 # Contributing
 Please raise an issue of the requirement so that a discussion can take before any code is written, even if you intend to raise a pull request.
+Please see setup for testing.

 # Testing
 CompactCalendarView makes use of screenshot-tests-for-android (https://github.com/facebook/screenshot-tests-for-android).
 This is for UI testing as this.
 Since screenshot-tests-for-android takes screenshots, we meed a way to ensure images can be reproduced consistently.
 To do this a specific emulator is used to run tests.
 Unfortunately, an older emulator is used for now.
+New pull requests which change functionality some how should aim to create new screenshot tests or unit tests if possible.
 To run this locally, run the below commands:

 Pre-requisite:
  Install android-19 (can be done through android sdk manager).